pmotschmann/Evolve/README.md

 What will you evolve into?

+## Submitting Issues
+If you think you have discovered a bug or have some other issue with the game then you can open an issue here on Github.
+Please do not open Github issues to ask gameplay questions, use Reddit or Discord for that.
+Links for both can be found in the footer of the game.

 ## Contributing a Language file
 If you are interested in a contributing a new language for Evolve the process is fairly straight forward (although a bit tedious).